infokiller/i3-workspace-groups/README.md

 The tools provided use i3 workspace names to store and read the group for each workspace.
-For example, if a user assigns the workspace "mail" to the group "work", it will be renamed to "mail:word".
+For example, if a user assigns the workspace "mail" to the group "work", it will be renamed to "work:mail".

 ### Example walk through

 NOTE: This walk through assumes that you configured keybindings like the [example i3 config](#i3-config).

-Say we start with the following workspaces:
+Say we start with the following workspace names:

-1. A workspace named "1" with cat videos from YouTube.
+1. "1" with cat videos from YouTube.
-2. A workspace named "2" with a news reader.
+2. "2" with a news reader.
-3. A workspace named "3" with a photo editor.
+3. "3" with a photo editor.
-4. A workspace named "4" with an email client for work.
+4. "4" with an email client for work.

 An important thing to understand here is that every i3 workspace is always assigned to a single group.
-And since we haven't assigned any workspace to a group yet, all the workspaces are implicitly in the [default group](#default-group), which is labeled with the string "Ɗ".
+And since we haven't assigned any workspace to a group yet, all the workspaces are implicitly in the [default group](#default-group), which is labeled with the string "<default>".

 After a few hours of leisure time, you decide to do some work, which requires opening a few windows on a few workspaces.
 In order to create a new group, first